-This report does not incorporate GASB Statement No. 87, Leases; GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; GASB Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61; and GASB Statement No. 91, Conduit Debt Obligations.
+This report does not incorporate GASB Statement No. 87, Leases; GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; GASB Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61; GASB Statement No. 91, Conduit Debt Obligations; GASB Statement No. 92, Omnibus 2020; GASB Statement No. 93, Replacement of Interbank Offered Rates; GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability of Payment Arrangements; GASB Statement No. 96, Subscription-Based Information Technology Arrangements; and GASB Statement No. 97; Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
 These statements will be adopted in future accounting periods as required.
 The impact of these statements on the City's financials has not yet been determined.